Wen-I6/Instgram_clone_frontend/README.md

 ## Future Goals

-- **Make the app interactive**: Allow users to leave comments, like posts, and follow other users.
+- **Make the app interactive**: Allow users to leave comments, ✅ like posts, and ✅ follow other users.
-- **Enable profile viewing**: Enable users to click on a username and view their profile.
+  ✅ **Enable profile viewing**: Enable users to click on a username and view their profile.
 - **Enhance social feature**: Add features like following users and seeing their posts
+- **Create Log in / Authentication**:
+  Frontend: Users are able to log in with their account (e.g., using a username/email and password, or through a third-party authentication provider like Google).

+  Backend: Issue a token (like a JWT) to validate the user credentials.